CoryWilliamsGIS/questions/README.md

  2. Displays a question setting form.
  3. Submits the question to the database.
  4. Retrieve existing questions from the database and adds them to the map.

+ # Updates
+ Since the above demo, an update has taken place.
+A new button has now been placed in the web application.
+Once clicked, this button opens the Web_User_Guide html file in another tab for the convenience of the user.

 This application interface is adapted from the [Material Design Lite](https://getmdl.io/templates/index.html) front-end dashboard template.